Instructions for completing this course

 14. Propose occupational health strategies for preventing the transmission of communicable diseases in ambulatory surgical settings.

-15. List the procedures necessary to manage employee exposures to blood or body fluids containing blood.
+15. Summarize the procedures necessary to manage employee exposures to blood or body fluids containing blood.

 - - - CLICK HERE if you wish to view a more detailed syllabus. - - -